rrw4/cdf-rules-doc/rules.md

 MyFantasyLeague), and will not be changed.
 -	Scoring:
 	-	Decimal and negative scoring are allowed.
-	-	All players are eligible to receive points for individual statistics (all stats other than team defense stats), regardless of position designation, if the hosting site scoring system allows.
+	-	All players are eligible to receive points for individual statistics, regardless of position designation, if the hosting site scoring system allows.
 	-	Offense:
 		-   1 point/25 passing yards (including negative points for negative yards)
 		-   1 point/10 rushing yards (including negative points for negative yards)